able8/translate-docs/docs/tr-84-working-files-go.md

 )

 func main() {
-    // Test write permissions.It is possible the file
+    // Test write permissions.
+It is possible the file
     // does not exist and that will return a different
     // error that can be checked with os.IsNotExist(err) file, err := os.OpenFile("test.txt", os.O_WRONLY, 0666)